BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Amazon Web Services EMEA SARL.
 Otherwise, Amazon Web Services, Inc. is the applicable AWS Contracting Party.

+**20.1.7.  **The contract term of your purchase or subscription commences on the date specified in the end user license agreement, order form, or other contract between you and the applicable third party provider.
+If no contract term is specified, then the contract term commences on the date specified in your AWS Marketplace invoice.

-**20.1.7.** If you are an AWS customer located in India, parties agree that this Section 20.1.7 will be applicable:
+**20.1.8.** If you are an AWS customer located in India, parties agree that this Section 20.1.8 will be applicable:

-**20.1.7.1.  **If you have provided your Goods and Services Tax (GST) registration number to us so that it can be applied to your purchases, then the information you provide with your registration (including your GST registration number and the name and address associated with your GST
+**20.1.8.1.  **If you have provided your Goods and Services Tax (GST) registration number to us so that it can be applied to your purchases, then the information you provide with your registration (including your GST registration number and the name and address associated with your GST